What you build

 guarantees linearizability with an extra RTT latency overhead compared to

-.
-For these reasons, QueryPolicy.LINEARIZABLE
+QueryPolicy.LEADER_LEASE.
+For these reasons, QueryPolicy.LINEARIZABLE is the

 recommended policy for linearizable queries, and QueryPolicy.LEADER_LEASE